 Procedural Memory: Also called implicit or nondeclarative memory refers to the collection of unconscious learning systems.
 It includes:

-• Classical Conditioning refers to the linking of two stimuli in a new learned response.
+Classical Conditioning refers to the linking of two stimuli in a newly learned response.
 Example: A smell that brings you back to your grandmother's kitchen.

 Declarative Memory: Also called Explicit Memory, it involves our conscious memories and is categorized into episodic and semantic memory.